erhant/crypto-notes/content/zkhack/3-building-a-snark-pt2.md

 1. $P$ encodes the correct inputs
 2. Every gate is evaluated correctly
-3. The “wiring” is implemented correctly
+3. The "wiring" is implemented correctly
 4. The output of last gate is 0

 ### (1) $P$ encodes the correct inputs